LaboratoireMecaniqueLille/crappy/docs/source/what_is_crappy.rst

 Consider Crappy when:

-- You want to drive sensors and actuators in an simple and efficient way.
+- You want to acquire measurements from sensors and drive actuators from one test script.

 - You want to add your own hardware integrations, processing functions, or test protocols to a modular framework.